microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaRoleDefinition.md

 ```

 ### -Filter
-Specifies an oData v3.0 filter string to match a set of role definitions.
+Specifies an OData V4.0 filter string to match a set of role definitions.

 ```yaml
 Type: String